lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session04_say.md

 ## In-session Exercise (30 minutes): Menu results and team needs discussion

+### 1. Complete the *MTL Menu* on your own.
-1. Everyone on the team has completed the MTL Menu, and we are showing the tabulated results *[Show Menu Results]*.
+  a.
+Everyone on the team has completed the MTL Menu, and we are showing the tabulated results *[Show Menu Results]*.
+  b.
 You will receive a summary of this in your follow-up email.

-2. First we'll scan through the results and see what stands out. *[Lead discussion; take notes.]*
+### 2. Review the team's results with your team
   a.
+First we'll scan through the results and see what stands out. *[Lead discussion; take notes.]*

+### 3. Look for areas of consensus among the team.

+  a.
 Where are there areas of high consensus?
 What issues does the team agree about?

+### 4. Discuss items in which team members varied a lot in their rankings.

+  a.
+What the topics where team members' perspectives are more divergent?

+### 5. Focus on the high priority needs to select a module.

+  a.
+Let's think about what looks like the highest priority need for the team right now and which _Modeling to Learn_ module best addresses that need. *[Recap the highest priority need, recommended module, and why.]*
   b.
-What the topics where team members' perspectives are more divergent?

-3. Let's think about what looks like the highest priority need for the team right now and which _Modeling to Learn_ module best addresses that need.
 There are currently 5 _MTL_ modules available for teams to focus on in sessions 5 through 10:

-  •	Care Coordination (CC)
+  + Care Coordination (CC)
-  •	Medication Management (MM)
+  + Medication Management (MM)
-  •	Psychotherapy (PSY)
+  + Psychotherapy (PSY)
-  •	Aggregrate team services (AGG)
+  + Aggregrate team services (AGG)
-  •	Measurement-based stepped care for suicide prevention (SP)
+  + Measurement-based stepped care for suicide prevention (SP)

  + CC shows how a variety of team decisions interact to impact multiple outcomes at the same time.
 You can explore trade-offs between decisions such as desired new patient wait times, current patient return visit intervals, and overbooking and how they affect team outcomes like total missed appointments, number of patients in care, and number of patients completing care.